BeeyondCereal

 promotional graphic for this recipe sourdough french toast

 You've never had a french toast recipe like this before.
-It's fluffy, well-spiced, sweet, and absolutely perfect.
+Sourdough French Toast is fluffy, well-spiced, sweet, and absolutely perfect.
 Best part?
 You don't need stale bread, so just grab a loaf of sourdough and get started!

-Using sourdough for french toast may not be your first choice but it should be.
-Whether you enjoy sourdough or not, this recipe is good great.
+Using sourdough for French toast might not be traditional, but it is a total game changer.
+Whether you already love sourdough or are new to it, this recipe is a must try.

 Jump to: